Updated 18-III-2025

 Incandescent point-source

-The first artificial electric light was demonstrated during 1802 in London, by Sir Humphry Davy at the Royal Institution of Great Britain.
-It was the carbon arc discharge lamp, and since then the electric discharge has been intensely researched and developed for one fundamental reason - that it creates light from electricity more efficiently than any other kind of artificial light source.
+The first practical electric light source was demonstrated during the early 1800s in London, by Sir Humphry Davy at the Royal Institution of Great Britain.
+It was the carbon arc lamp, in which a high voltage electrical discharge took place through the air and between a pair of carbon electrodes.

 Over time it was learned that the discharge could be made to generate light more efficiently by arranging that it took place inside a rare gas instead of through the air.
 This led to the creation of gaseous discharge lamps which frequently make use of the noble gases helium, neon, argon, krypton or xenon.
 Carbon dioxide was also of considerable interest owing to its white light output.

-During the later parts of the nineteenth and early twentieth centuries, developments in discharge lamps took a back seat whilst efforts were focussed on the development of an incandescent lamp.
+During the later parts of the nineteenth and early twentieth centuries, developments in discharge lamps were usurped by the efforts to create a practical incandescent lamp.
 Although the arc was very efficient by comparison with other sources of its time, it was intensely bright and mainly suited to outdoor illumination.
 Small oil and gas burners continued to dominate indoors and to coin a phrase of Sir Joseph Swan, it was recognised that efforts should be made to 'subdivide the electric light', such that it could be made in smaller lumen packages for the mass market of indoor lighting.

-There were numerous contributors, but the first men to achieve practical success with commercially viable lamps were Sir Joseph Swan in England, and Thomas Edison in America, who quite independently invented the carbon filament incandescent lamp in 1878.
-Numerous changes have taken place over the years in search of better filament materials yielding increased efficacy and longer life.
-In addition, developments in halogen chemistry have realised smaller, longer lived and still more efficient lamps, and optical innovations have played an important role in efficiently creating beams of usable light.
+There were numerous contributors, but the first to achieve practical success with commercially viable lamps were Sir Joseph Swan in England, and Thomas Edison in America, who quite independently invented the carbon filament incandescent lamp in 1878.
+Numerous changes have taken place over the years in search of better filament materials, to yield increased efficacy and longer life.
+In addition, developments in halogen chemistry have realised smaller, longer lived and still more efficient lamps.
+Optical innovations with reflectors, lenses and diffusing materials have played an important role in efficiently creating beams of usable light, or for the glare-free illumination of spaces.

-In more recent years, a new category of solid-state light sources is emerging in the form of Light Emitting Diodes and their Organic counterparts, which are having an equally profound effect on the lighting market.
-In addition to general illumination with white light, their potential to create saturated colours with high efficacy has opened up entirely new areas in decorative lighting.
+In more recent years, a new category of solid-state light sources has emerged in the form of electroluminescent panels and Light Emitting Diodes, which have made an equally profound impact on the lighting market due to their longevity and high efficacy.
+In addition to general illumination with white light, their potential to create saturated colours with high performance has opened up entirely new areas in decorative lighting.